BALTEX

 AMBER

-2. Analysis of climate variability and change since 1800, and provision of regional climate projections over the Baltic Sea basin for the 21st century
+2. Analysis of climate variability and change, and provision of regional climate projections over the Baltic Sea basin for the 21st century

-3. Provision of improved tools for water management, with an emphasis on more accurate forecasts of extreme events and long-term changes
+3. Provision of improved tools for water management, with an emphasis on extreme hydrological events and long-term changes

 5. Strengthened interaction with decision-makers, with emphasis on global change impact assessments